-Keep this Owner's Manual, the Chassis Operator's Manual and your Owner's Information Kit of Component and Accessory Manuals in a convenient place in your motor home.
+Keep this Owner's Manual, the Chassis Operator's Manual, and your Owner's Information Kit of Component and Accessory Manuals in a convenient place in your motor home.

-Motor Homes
+Motor Home

 The Cruise Air motor home is covered in this manual.
-Cruise Air is offered on a Ford chassis, and runs on unleaded gas.
+Cruise Air models are offered on either Ford or Chevrolet chassis, depending on the floor plan, and run on unleaded gas.